chharvey/counterpoint-proposals/issues/46-function-defs.md

 	return;
 };
 ```
-This lets the function author internally use the parameter names `x` and `y` while still allowing the caller to call the function with named arguments `first` and `second` repectively.
+This lets the function author internally use the parameter names `x` and `y` while still allowing the caller to call the function with named arguments `first` and `second` repectively, and now the assignment to type `BinaryOperatorType` is valid.

 ## Variance